dannyti/sboxsetup/README.md

 DO NOT install this script on a non OVH Host.
 It is doable, but you'll have to know Linux to solve some problems.

 DO NOT use capital letters, all your usernames should be written in lowercase.
+Passwords should NOT have spaces.

 DO NOT upgrade anything in your box, ask in the thread before even thinking about it.